FPL Gameweek 30 preview: Every player you need to think about

-A dramatic midweek of Premier League action has had huge ramifications up and down the table.
+The last round of Premier League action had huge ramifications up and down the table.
 Arsenal stretched their advantage at the top over Manchester City, the race for the top four (most likely soon to be five) Champions League spots is tighter than ever and so is the relegation battle as Spurs now teeter just one point above the drop zone.

 WHY NOT READ: The best Fantasy Premier League team names and how to change it